NPC-Worldwide/npcsh/docs/index.md

 # npcsh Documentation

 `npcsh` is an agentic shell built around a declarative data layer for AI teams.
-Agents, tools, context, and workflows are defined as plain files in an `npc_team/` directory; the shell compiles them into a live multi-agent system you can chat with, schedule, or serve over an API.
+Team context, agents, and tools are defined as plain files; the shell compiles them into a live multi-agent system you can chat with, schedule, or serve over an API.

 ## Quick Links